-- 1. Biochemical Oxygen Demand (BODs) The effluent limitations for BOD5 remain unchanged from the current permit.
-The monthly average (30 mg/L) and weekly average (45 mg/L) reflect the minimum level of effluent quality specified for secondary treatment in 40 C.F.R.
-Part 133.102.
-In addition, the draft permit contains a 50 mg/L, maximum day, BOD5 limitation.
-This is applied to all such discharges pursuant to 13.4 c. of the Vermont Water Pollution Control Permit Regulations.
-The Secretary implements the limit to supplement the federal technology-based limitations to prevent a gross one-day permit effluent violation to be offset by multiple weekly and monthly sampling events which would enable a discharger to comply with the weekly average and monthly average permit limitations.
-Mass limits (12.6 lbs/day, monthly average and 18.8 lbs/day, weekly average) are calculated using the concentration limits outlined above.
-The BOD5 monthly monitoring requirement is unchanged from the current permit. - 2.
-Total Suspended Solids (TSS) The effluent limitations for TSS remain unchanged from the current permit.
-The monthly average (30 mg/L) and weekly average (45 mg/L) reflect the minimum level of effluent quality specified for secondary treatment in 40 C.F.R.
-Part 133.102.
+- 3. Total Suspended Solids (TSS) The effluent limitations for TSS remain unchanged from the current permit.
+The monthly average (30 mg/L) and weekly average (45 mg/L) reflect the minimum level of effluent quality specified for secondary treatment in 40 CFR Part 133.102.
 In addition, the draft permit contains a 50 mg/L, maximum day, TSS limitation.
-This is applied to all such discharges pursuant to 13.4 c. of the Vermont Water Pollution Control Permit Regulations.
-The Secretary implements the limit to supplement the federal technology-based limitations to prevent a gross one-day permit effluent violation to be offset by multiple weekly and monthly sampling events which would enable a discharger to comply with the weekly average and monthly average permit limitations.
-The mass limits (12.6 lbs/day, monthly average and 18.8 lbs/day, weekly average) are calculated using the concentration limits outlined above.
-The TSS monthly monitoring requirement is unchanged from the current permit. - 3.
-Escherichia coli The E. coli limitation is 77 cfu/100ml, instantaneous maximum, based upon the limitation in the current permit and the anti-backsliding provisions of Section 402(o) of the CWA.
-As in the current permit, twice monthly monitoring is required. - 4. pH The pH limitation remains at 6.5 8.5 Standard Units as specified in Section 29A-303(6) in the Vermont Water Quality Standards.
-Monitoring remains at daily.
+This is the Agency standard applied to all such discharges pursuant to 13.4 c. of the Vermont Water Pollution Control Permit Regulations.
+The Secretary implements the limitation to supplement the federal technology-based limitations.
+This is designed to prevent a gross one-day permit effluent violation from being offset by multiple weekly and monthly sampling events, which would enable a discharger to comply with the weekly average and monthly average permit limitations.
+Mass limits (168 lbs/day, monthly average and 252 lbs/day, weekly average) are calculated using the concentration limits outlined above.
+TSS weekly monitoring requirement is unchanged from the current permit. - 4.
+Total Suspended Solids (% Removal) - As required in the current permit, the TSS monthly average percent removal shall not be less than 85 percent as specified by 40 C.F.R. §133.102(b)(3).
+This limit is a Technology-Based Effluent Limitation (TBEL) established by the Clean Water Act that requires WWTFs to achieve a minimum level of effluent quality.
+TBELs are based on available technologies to reduce discharges of pollutants into waters of the United States and are developed independently of the potential impact of a discharge on the receiving water. - 5.
+Escherichia coli The draft permit contains an E. coli limit of 20/100 ml in order to protect the existing contact recreational uses identified in the Little River near the confluence with Gold Brook and near the Moscow Bridge.
+This limitation is unchanged from the previous permit.
+This limitation was derived by decreasing the original E. coli permit limitation established on December 23, 1993 of 77/100ml in proportion to the increase in flow from the expanded facility (from 0.25 MGD to 1.0 MGD, a four (4) times increase in flow).
+By using an E. coli limitation of 20/100ml, the instream risk associated with this discharge will be kept the same as the original 0.25 MGD discharge.
+E. coli monitoring is required once per week and is unchanged from the previous permit. - 6. pH The pH limitation remains at 6.5 8.5 Standard Units as specified in Section 29A-303(6) in the Vermont Water Quality Standards.
+Monitoring remains at daily. - 7.
+Settleable Solids - The settleable solids limitation of 1.0 mL/L instantaneous maximum and daily monitoring remain unchanged from the current permit.
+This numeric limit was established in support of the narrative standard in Vermont Water Quality Standards § 29A-303(2).